Boss-Coder-Academy/React-Introduction/README.md

 + <button onClick={() => setCount(count + 1)}>Increment</button>: Increments the count value by calling setCount when the button is clicked.

-+ **Lifecycle Methods (Class Components)**

-Class components have lifecycle methods that execute at different stages of a component's lifecycle, such as mounting, updating, and unmounting.
++ **Lifecycle Methods (Class Components)**: Class components have lifecycle methods that execute at different stages of a component's lifecycle, such as mounting, updating, and unmounting.

 **Example**: